See, Think, Learn: A Self-Taught Multimodal Reasoner: Method

 We then partition these outputs into correct and incorrect predictions:

 In the STaR framework, both sets are used for retraining.
 Correct predictions ($D_n^+$) are directly fine-tuned, while incorrect predictions ($D_n^-$) undergo \emph{positive rationalization}: the model is given the gold answer $a_i$ and asked to produce a new rationale $\tilde{r}_i$ that supports it.
-The correct outputs are again filtered out.
+These newly generated rationales are then filtered to retain only those that lead to the correct answer.
 This yields a corrected set:

 The combined dataset